|hope college > campus offices > international ed|

 Independent Study Projects

-Independent Study Projects that make specific use of the Vienna locale are possible during either session, but second session is preferable.
-A project, worth four hours of credit, is an alternative to listed courses.
-Prior approval (with project goals and outline) must be obtained from the appropriate department and from Dr. Hemenway, who arranges meetings with Austrian resource persons and supervises the project.
+Independent Study Projects that make specific use of the Vienna locale are possible during first session, but second session is preferable.
+A project, worth four hours of credit, needs prior approval (with project goals and outline) from the appropriate department and Dr. Hemenway, who arranges meetings with Austrian resource persons and supervises the project.
 Former students have pursued independent studies in creative writing, political science, education, sociology, theater, film, music, religion, and German literature.

 First Session Courses

 First Session Orientation and Classes -6 May to 29 May

 German I stresses basic skills necessary to communicate in German.
 Students earn credit for German 101, the first component of the Second Language general education requirement.
 Prof. Karen Kalser, free-lance teacher and mother of four, has taught in the program since 1996.

 Vienna’s Musical Traditions focuses on Vienna's contributions to classical music and opera (Haydn, Mozart, Beethoven, Schubert, Bruckner, Strauss, Mahler).
 Students may earn credit for Music 295 or History 295 or fulfill the Arts I (Music 101) or Cultural Heritage II (History 131*) general education requirement.
 Dr. Wolfgang Reisinger, a Viennese native with PhD degrees in Music from the Universities of Vienna and Kansas, has served as director of the Vienna Church Music Conservatory and organ consultant for the Vienna Archdiocese.
 He composed music for Pope Benedict’s 2007 visit to Austria.
 Homework includes attendance at the world’s finest operas and concerts.